paesanilab/mbpol_benchmark_polynomials/README.md

 ## Algorithm description

-The key element of the MBPol force field is the evaluation of a 4th order polynomial with thousands of terms for each pair and triplet of molecules.
-In production simulations molecules are generally 512 or more, so within our cutoff we have ~30000 pairs and ~30000 triplets.
+The key element of the MBPol force field is the evaluation of a 4th order polynomial with thousands of terms for each pair of molecules.
+Production simulations molecules have generally 512 or more molecules, so within our cutoff we have ~30000 pairs.
 Therefore there is no need to parallelize the polynomial evaluation, each of them should be executed by a CUDA thread.

 ## Complexity of the polynomials